driveralex/AC562/CR.md

 ![](C:\Users\SESA458137\OneDrive - Schneider Electric\Travail\ESISAR\S6\AC 562 Complex Systems\Repo\AC562\R md test\solver.png)

-Notice the general behaving is simillar.
+Notice the general behaving is similar.

 Then we can adjust beta and gamma to be closer of our simulation.